 Stimmel explains that in most cases, negligence and malpractice are considered to mean the same thing.
 That being said, in healthcare, one can be accused of negligence for specific procedures as opposed to an overall malpractice suit.
 For instance, a doctor could be found negligent for failing to follow up on a patient after surgery, but not be found guilty of malpractice for the actual surgical case.

-Negligence in Nursing Examples
+2 Real-Life Examples of Negligence in Nursing

 To illustrate what can constitute negligence in nursing, consider the following two real-life cases.